 Continuous Integration (CI)

-The Acunetix plugin for Jenkins, the popular open source Continuous Integration (CI) and automation platform, allows development and operations teams to identify and track web application vulnerabilities early on in the Software Development Life Cycle (SDLC), and crucially, before they make it into production.
-The Acunetix Jenkins Plugin integrates seamlessly with the Jenkins’ build process, triggering automated Acunetix scans as part of the web application’s build process inside of the Jenkins CI platform.
+Acunetix offers a plugin for Jenkins, a popular open source Continuous Integration (CI) and automation platform.
+Using this plugin development and operations teams to identify and track web application vulnerabilities early on in the Software Development Life Cycle (SDLC), and crucially, before they make it into production.
+The Acunetix Jenkins plugin integrates seamlessly with the Jenkins build process and triggers automatic Acunetix scans as part of the web application build process inside of the Jenkins CI platform.